Dulwich College: Headmastership of Dulwich College

+In June 2024, the College announced the forthcoming retirement of Joseph Spence, and his replacement by Robert Milne, effective September 2025.
+However, Spence retired in September 2024 in the wake of an incident at a staff party.
+Fiona Angel was appointed as Acting Master for the subsequent year, having served in that position for two previous terms.

 Collections

 The school has a very extensive archive, especially of material relating to drama and the arts, much of which is from Edward Alleyn's (the founder) own library.
 Apart from diaries kept by Alleyn and his partner Philip Henslowe are many other documents relating to the college and foundation.
 There are also 12 volumes of unpublished music by John Reading; two of the three volumes of the First Folio Shakespeare; a Mercator Atlas; first editions of poetry by John Donne, Edmund Spenser and Dryden; A Book of Hours from the fifteenth century and even a copy of the first book to be printed in London in 1480.

 Other interesting artefacts held by the college include the James Caird, the lifeboat in which Ernest Shackleton made his intrepid voyage for survival to South Georgia from Elephant Island in 1916, as well as other items such as sledges from the earlier Nimrod expedition.

 Above the fireplace in the Masters' Library are two panels depicting pietas (Duty) and liberalitas (Generosity) bought by Edward Alleyn in 1618 from Elizabeth I's state barge.
 They are reputed to have originally come from Francis Drake's Golden Hinde.